Terms and Conditions

 • you are a residential consumer as listed on the national electricity registry; and

-• you sign up to a one, two or three year Fixed Rate Plan.
+• you sign up to a two year Fixed Rate Plan.

 b.
 Fixed Energy Rates under the Smart Value Plan are available if: